-Qatar leader to address nation as diplomatic freeze begins to bite
+Qatar: We're 'willing to talk' to resolve diplomatic crisis

 "I just locked my apartment and left.
 I just left my car," she told CNN as waited to board her flight.

 Qatar is home to almost 2 million foreign nationals -- mainly workers from India, Nepal and the Philippines.
 A Filipino senator urged the country's government to make plans to evacuate its citizens if the standoff worsens, Philippine state media reported.

-The Philippines said Tuesday it was banning its citizens from going to work in Qatar.
+The Philippines announced Tuesday that it was banning its citizens from going to work in Qatar while it assesses the situation.

-"This is for us to assess the situation because there are so many wild rumors going around," said Department of Labor and Employment Secretary Silvestre Bello III during a news conference.

-Meanwhile, Pakistan has organized special flights to bring back pilgrims stranded in Qatar on their way home from Mecca, said Pakistan International Airlines chief executive officer Nayyar Hayat.
+Meanwhile, Pakistan has organized special flights to bring back 550 pilgrims stranded in Qatar on their way home from Mecca.

-Saudi Arabia's Civil Aviation authority announced Tuesday it would cancel all licenses granted to Qatar Airways, close all its offices in the kingdom within 48 hours and withdraw licenses of all Qatar Airways employees, according to a statement from the General Authority for Civil Aviation (GACA) published by state-run media.

-This comes a day after the GACA issued a ban on all Qatari aircraft from landing in Saudi airports or crossing its airspace.